SafeWalk/WebAppSW/clientDocumentation.md

 Incoming requests by SafeWalk App users are received as notifications, which are displayed in a subwindow of the webpage titled "Requests."
 The window presents the admin user with a list of the requests, each with the following informations: name, phone number, and the location of the user waiting to be picked up.
 A request can be removed from the list by clicking on the red "X"; this also removes its associated marker.

 <b>How is the geographic location of users determined?</b><br>
 A third window allows the admin user to view the location of users who submit a request.
-The position is displayed using the Google Map interactive interface.
-The admin can see the name of the user placing the request by clicking marker designating their position.
+Each users position is displayed using a marker on a google map.
+The markers are interactive, clicking on them would show the users at a specific location.